-Ben's Mai Tai: The Authentic Mai Tai Recipe & History
+Ben's Mai Tai: The "Out of This World" Mai Tai Recipe

-This recipe, created by Ben Treppa, is a masterful take on the classic.
-It elevates the drink with a focus on premium ingredients and balanced proportions, resulting in a sophisticated and less-sweet cocktail.
+This recipe, created by Ben Treppa, is a masterful take on this classic.
+It elevates the drink with a focus on premium ingredients and balanced proportions (including El Guapo's Orgeat and Demerara syrups) to deliver a sophisticated and less-sweet cocktail that truly lives up to the name.
 This approach allows the nuanced flavors of the aged rum to shine, making it an excellent choice for both the curious beginner and the seasoned cocktail enthusiast.

 How to Make Ben's Mai Tai: A Step-by-Step Recipe